 Before any design started, we had to understand what we were actually fixing.

-We kicked off with workshops with the Silo team and a full UX audit, going screen by screen.
+We began with collaborative workshops alongside the Silo team, followed by a full UX audit, going screen by screen.
 The app was built around protocol logic, not user intent, and the audit proved it: information duplicated across tabs, no hierarchy on the cards, user positions barely visible, no way to see earnings at a glance.

 From there, we mapped everything: every feature, every flow, every state.
 Then user flows for all the main cases, first-time lender, experienced borrower, someone managing an existing position, someone checking risk exposure.
 Each one grounded in what we heard in the workshops and found in the audit.